 BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass in a relevant subject which must include Biology modules (this is equivalent to 112-80 UCAS tariff points).

-Pass the International Baccalaureate Diploma with higher grades of between 655-445 to include grade 5 in Biology (this is equivalent to 112-80 UCAS tariff points)
+Pass the International Baccalaureate Diploma with a minimum of 80 UCAS tariff points from Higher Levels to include grade 5 in Biology

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.